magento/devdocs/src/cloud/docker/docker-multi-website.md

 ## Add subdomains

-1. Ensure the `php.ini` file included and pints to correct `magento-vars.php` configration
+1. Ensure that the `php.ini` file includes the configuration for the `magento-vars.php` file:

     ```ini
     auto_prepend_file = /app/magento-vars.php